 The Charm Hold

-The charm hold is a version of the colic hold where the baby also sucks a parent’s clean finger in this tummy down position.
+The charm hold is a version of the colic hold where the baby also sucks a parent’s clean finger in a tummy down position.
 This can also be used as a position for a finger feeding exercise as above.
-It is explained in more detail in the excerpt below.
+Baby can be lying on a parent’s lap as in the description below:

 Lay the baby across his parent’s lap face down toward the floor with his hips flexed (bent).
 The parent supports the baby’s forehead with the heel of the hand and extends a clean index finger with smoothly trimmed fingernail for the baby to suck until the tight tongue relaxes and comes forward to snuggle around the finger.
 It may take several minutes for this to happen.
 It is called the Charm hold because it “works like a charm.”
 As soon as the baby’s tongue relaxes, he can be gently turned right-side-up and immediately offered the breast.

-If your baby has more difficulty turning his head to one side than to the other, or holds his head to one side and prefers feeding in certain breastfeeding positions, he may have torticollis i.e. one of the muscles in the neck is very tight on one side2.
-This may have been caused by your baby’s positioning in the womb or after a traumatic birth and can be diagnosed by your health care professional.
+If your baby has more difficulty turning his head to one side than to the other, or holds his head to one side and prefers feeding in certain breastfeeding positions, he may have torticollis.
+Torticollis is when one of the muscles in the neck is very tight on one side4 This may have been caused by your baby’s positioning in the womb or after a traumatic birth and can be diagnosed by your health care professional.
+Babies with torticollis may have difficulty with attaching to the breast (latching) and sucking.
+Careful positioning can help to find a comfortable breastfeeding position for baby and physical therapy can be helpful.
+5

 Tongue exercises for high muscle tone?

-For further information on suck training or tongue exercises see your breastfeeding specialist or refer to Chapter 12 “Neurological Issues and Breastfeeding” in Supporting Sucking Skills in Breastfeeding Infants 2e 2013 by Cathy Watson-Genna.
+For further information on suck training or tongue exercises see your breastfeeding specialist or refer to Chapter 12 “Neurological Issues and Breastfeeding” in Supporting Sucking Skills In Breastfeeding Infants 2017 by Cathy Watson-Genna.
 The chapter includes:

 - Tongue exercises that may help with high muscle tone